br-Zhang/TorontoTrade/README.md

 URL: https://torontotrade.herokuapp.com/

 ### Description
-TorontoTrade is a web application that offsers students at UofT a safe and secure place to buy and sell items along with other fellow alumni.
+TorontoTrade is a web application that offers students at UofT a safe and secure place to buy and sell items along with other fellow alumni.
 We offer buying, selling, real-time updates of items for sale, chat clients for transaction verification and more for your trading needs.